nathanbarreh/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 100-atoi.c - a function that convert a string to an integer.

-101-keygen.c - Create a program that generates random valid passwords for the program 101-crackme.
+101-keygen.c - a program that generates random valid passwords for the program 101-crackme.